Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise at four sentences, front-loads the core purpose, and includes a bolded warning.
-Every sentence adds value with no waste.
+The description is concise at four sentences, front-loads the purpose, and every sentence adds value.
+No redundant or filler content.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.